uswds/uswds-gulp/README.md

-# uswds-gulp
-[In development] Testing repo for USWDS gulp workflow
+# USWDS Gulp pipeline for compiling Sass
+A simple Gulp-based workflow for transpiling USWDS Sass.

+_This is currently in development_